FSoft-AI4Code/pydep/README.md

 ## Quickstart Guide

-Currently, our package only supports extracting dependency for functions and import statements in a module files.
+Currently, our package only supports extracting dependency for functions and import statements in a module file.

 ### Requirement
 Python >= 3.10